simplecrawler/simplecrawler/README.markdown

 ```

-And of course, you're probably wanting to ensure you don't take down your webserver.
-Decrease the concurrency from five simultaneous requests - and increase the request interval from the default 250ms like this:
+And of course, you're probably wanting to ensure you don't take down your web
+server.
+Decrease the concurrency from five simultaneous requests - and increase
+the request interval from the default 250ms like this:

 ```javascript
 myCrawler.interval = 10000; // Ten seconds
 myCrawler.maxConcurrency = 1;
 ```

-For brevity, you may also specify the initial path and request interval when creating the crawler:
+For brevity, you may also specify the initial path and request interval when
+creating the crawler:

 ```javascript
 var myCrawler = new Crawler("www.example.com","/",8080,300);